isomerpages/moe-peiyingpri/pages/PSG Welcome.md

 <img src="/images/PSG/psg%20qr%20final.png" style="width:35%">

-You may also sign up with us during P1 Orientation at our PSG Booth.
-We will contact you in January of the following year via Parents Gateway.
+You may also sign up with us during the school's Primary 1 Orientation Day at our PSG Booth.
+We will contact you in January of the following year.